teokon/erc-using-llms-and-explainabillity-methods-/README.md

 - connect recurring confusions (from confusion matrices) to missing/overlapping lexical evidence.

 ### 3) Layer-wise diagnostics
-Use the layer-wise sections (Captum + Logit Lens) to:
+Use the layer-wise sections (Captum's LGXA/LIG + Logit Lens) to:
 - quantify **where** (which layers) the prediction signal concentrates,
 - check if fine-tuning shifts “decision making” toward later layers.